Change the Accessibility (A11y) Threshold

 What Is the A11y Threshold?

-The a11y threshold reflects your organization's tolerance for accessibility errors and is a number that is computed from two criteria:
+The a11y threshold reflects your organization's tolerance for accessibility errors, and it is a number that is computed from two criteria:

-1. Whether the computation uses all accessibility issues found by axe Developer Hub during your test runs or only new issues discovered in the latest test run.
+1. Whether the computation uses all accessibility issues found by Axe Developer Hub during your test runs or only new issues discovered in the latest test run.
+(New issue detection is only available for web projects.
+Mobile coming soon!)

-2. Which impacts (critical, serious, moderate, and minor) will be included in the threshold calculation.
+2. Which levels of impact (Critical, Serious, Moderate, and Minor) will be included in the threshold calculation.

 important

-If you change any of the criteria for the a11y threshold, the change only affects calculations going forward and not past calculations; older a11y threshold values are not recalculated.
-An icon will appear next to the calculation to indicate that the configuration has changed, and if you hover your cursor over it, you will be reminded that the threshold has changed:
+If you change any of the criteria for the a11y threshold, the change only affects calculations going forward.
+Older a11y threshold values are not recalculated.
+An icon will appear next to the calculation to indicate that the configuration has changed, and if you hover your cursor over it, you will see a reminder that the threshold has changed:

 Popup reminding users that the a11y threshold has changed.

-For example, maybe you are only interested in mitigating critical issues, or maybe you are only interested in addressing both critical and serious issues.
-Maybe your organization is just starting out addressing accessibility issues, so you need to limit the impacts to avoid being overwhelmed.
-Later, as your organization's knowledge of mitigating accessibility issues increases, you can add serious impacts (or moderate or minor).
+For example, your organization's current focus may be only in mitigating critical issues, or your aim may be to remediate both critical and serious issues.
+If your organization is just starting out addressing accessibility issues, you might need to limit the impact levels you prioritize to avoid being overwhelmed.
+Later, as your organization's knowledge of mitigating accessibility issues increases, you can change the a11y threshold to include accessibility issues with lower impact.

 How Is the A11y Threshold Used?

-The a11y threshold provides a quick gauge of the accessibility quality of your project and appears prominently throughout the axe Developer Hub site.
+The a11y threshold provides a quick gauge of the accessibility quality of your project and appears prominently as you drill down to identify issues in Axe Developer Hub.
 Any value over zero exceeds the allowed accessibility threshold and indicates issues that need to be addressed.
-Over time you can track the accessibility threshold from commit to commit and release to release to develop a picture of the accessibility health of your project.
+Over time, you can track the accessibility threshold from commit to commit, and release to release, to develop a picture of the accessibility health of your project.

 The issues panel after the a11y threshold value has been clicked, which adds the impacts to the filter.

-Clicking on the a11y threshold value (here, 2) causes the impacts to be added to the filter, so you can drill down to only the issues that caused the a11y threshold to be exceeded.
-(In this case, clicking on 2 added all impacts to the filter because all were set in the a11y configuration.)
+Clicking on the a11y threshold value - here, 2 - adds the issues with corresponding impact levels to the filter, so you can drill down to only the issues that went over the a11y threshold.
+(In this case, clicking on 2 adds all the issues to the filter, because all were set in the a11y configuration.)

-You will see the Configuration page.
-Select axe Developer Hub from the list on the left side of the page to see the a11y threshold configuration:
+On your Axe Account page click on the CONFIGURATION tab at the top of the page.
+On the Configuration page, select Axe Developer Hub from the list on the left side of the page to view and edit the a11y threshold configuration.

 The configuration page for the a11y threshold, which allows the user to change the criteria that make up the a11y threshold.